 The educational display will incorporate a visual representation of water levels, with an emphasis on both current and historic data.
 The goal is to show how water levels naturally rise during major storms and hurricanes.
 Topics to explore include historic flood levels, why water levels rise in a stream during flooding events, and the natural benefits of creek flooding.

 Floodplains are an important part of the creek system.
 They help improve the quality of Raleigh’s waterways by cleaning and storing stormwater runoff.
 Floodplains also provide a place for rainwater to flow when streams cannot handle any more water.
 This can cause flooding in areas near Crabtree Creek.
 Flooding also happens when heavy rainfall overwhelms stormwater pipes near the creek.
 This can cause the infrastructure to fail affecting roads, properties, and the stormwater system as a whole.

 A Gang of Three

-A Gang of Three is a team of artists and designers focused on creating dynamic, educational interventions that reveal the living history of sites in tangible, meaningful ways.
+A Gang of Three is a team of designers focused on creating dynamic, educational interventions that reveal the living history of sites in tangible, meaningful ways.
 Lincoln Hancock is a Raleigh-based installation artist and graphic designer.
-William Dodge is a Raleigh-based designer and researcher with strengths in exhibit design, architecture, planning and urban design.
-Will Belcher is an internationally award-winning Philadelphia-based landscape architect, urban designer and place-maker.
+William Dodge is a Raleigh-based designer and researcher with strengths in exhibit design, architecture, planning, and urban design.
+Will Belcher is an internationally award-winning Philadelphia-based landscape architect, urban designer, and place-maker.
 Together, they work to illuminate the human dimension of experience and the power of public space, bringing new meaning into the urban landscape.